 Setting up

 Houdini works out of the box with Svelte 5, both in legacy mode or in runes mode.
-All you need to do is bump the Houdini version in your package.json.
+These are the minimum versions of Houdini that have support for Svelte 5:

 Using runes